seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   (map inv.
 32).
 What this rule buys is not edge, it is that every number published can be reached inside the week it is published for. **It changes what is PRINTED and what is REFUSED; it changes no production file** (map inv.
 27).
-- **The number the answer PRINTS is the setup's survival, and it is one number:**
-  `Шанс, что сетап устоит 7 дней = 1 − touchProb(стоп)` at the published anchor over
-  `H_NOISE`.
-It is production's own function on production's own stop, it varies coin by coin — 9 % to 47 % across the ten rows of a single measured answer — and it says the one thing a stop-based trade turns on: whether the thesis is still standing at the end of the window. **The target's own touch probability is COMPUTED and LOGGED and no longer printed beside it** (§12): a structural extreme a quarter of a year away carries a weekly figure near zero on every coin, which separates nothing and reads as a verdict on the trade rather than on the label.
-The target instead prints its distance in per cent and is named for what it is — a structural level, not a weekly objective.
+- **The setup's survival is COMPUTED at every published anchor and written to the log, and it is no longer printed** (§2): `1 − touchProb(стоп)` over `H_NOISE`.
+It varied 9–47 % across ten rows while the stop came from the 30-day structure; under the own-trend stop it is `INV_FLOOR_SD` day-sigmas on every row and printed 65.8–67.5 % across nine of them on 19.09.
+The measurement is unchanged and its audience moved. **The target's own touch probability is COMPUTED and LOGGED on the same terms** (§12): a structural extreme a quarter of a year away carries a weekly figure near zero on every coin, which separates nothing and reads as a verdict on the trade rather than on the label.
+The target prints its distance in per cent and is named for what it is — a structural level, not a weekly objective. **A `СОЗРЕВАЕТ` item keeps both of its printed numbers** (§2): the chance of its own zone arriving is the one figure here that still separates items, and it is that section's ranking key.
   **No probability that price ENDS the window in the published direction is computed, printed or implied.** This engine has no measured directional information (map §3.10), so such a figure could only be manufactured, and a manufactured confidence is the one output